 The following chairs are the highest-rated options for every budget to free you from long days of an aching back and help you concentrate on work — then forget about the day at the office when it’s time to go home.

 The award-winning Gesture chair from Steelcase is one of the finest ergonomic chairs money will buy, and that’s saying something because Steelcase has some solid chair options and is our Editor’s pick.

-This revolutionary new office chair is designed to accommodate a variety of natural body positions and sizes, all while supporting and protecting the back and neck.
+This revolutionary new office chair is designed to accommodate various natural body positions and sizes, all while supporting and protecting the back and neck.

 Gesture uses exclusive LiveBack technology that automatically adjusts to your body, mimicking the natural movement of your spine and neck.

 Struggle with certain chairs because the armrests box you in?
 That won’t be a problem with this chair, as you can easily manipulate how the rests are positioned.
 Nobody wants to feel pinched in their chair.
 The arms can also swivel with 360 degrees of motion, literally supporting your arms in any possible position.